Concepts in Motion: Temporal Concept Bottleneck Model for Interpretable Video Classification: Concept sets

 In Table \ref{tab:concepts}, we show the number and kind of concepts used for the construction of MoTIF for each dataset.
 The number and kind of concepts vary for each dataset, since we asked the LLM to create domain-specific concepts that are useful for the downstream classification task.

-Table~\ref{tab:test_concepts} lists the textual concepts used for the ablation in Figure~\ref{fig:concept_set_influence}.
-The sets differ because we prompted the LLM five times to generate concepts for the CBM using the following prompt:
+As the tables indicate, the number of concepts is lower than the VLM-based one.